Culture of Azerbaijan: Literature

 Azerbaijani literature is written in Azerbaijani, Azerbaijan's state language.
 Its closest relatives are Turkish and Turkmen.

-Azeri, an Oghuz language (a sub-branch of the Turkic languages), is mutually intelligible with other Oghuz dialects spoken in Turkey, Iran, Turkmenistan, Georgia, Uzbekistan, Afghanistan, Russia, the Balkans and the Middle East.
+Azeri, is split up into two distinct languages.
+North Azerbaijani (based on the Shirvan dialect and spoken in the Republic of Azerbaijan) and South Azerbaijani (based on the Tabriz dialect and spoken in Iranian Azerbaijan) Both sublanguages are Oghuz languages (a sub-branch of the Turkic languages) and are mutually intelligible with other Oghuz dialects spoken in Turkey, Iran, Turkmenistan, Georgia, Uzbekistan, Afghanistan, Russia, the Balkans and the Middle East.

 The language arrived with the invasion and settlement of waves of Turkic tribes from Central Asia over several centuries.
 The indigenous language of the region around the Aras was a mixture of Iranian Tati, Talyshi, and Armenian; Talyshi is still spoken in parts of Azerbaijan.
-With the increasing dominance of Turkic rulers, the region's language was gradually was infused with Turkic.
+With the increasing dominance of Turkic rulers, the region's language was gradually infused with Turkic.
 As a result of the Soviet Union's language policy, Russian is widely spoken as a second language.